rauc/rauc/README.rst

 ---------------------

 .. note:: RAUC is intended to be built both as a host tool as well as a target tool (service).
-Therfore it is fully prepared for `automake cross-compilation
+Therefore it is fully prepared for `automake cross-compilation
    <https://www.gnu.org/software/automake/manual/html_node/Cross_002dCompilation.html>`_

 ::